aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 - Invest time in event storming and proper domain modeling before implementation.
 - Keep events small and discrete to avoid painful upcasting issues.
 - For teams new to event sourcing, invest in upfront learning to avoid costly mistakes.
-- If your use case is simple or your team unfamiliar with event-driven patterns, start with simpler persistence models.
+- If your use case is simple or your team unfamiliar with event-driven patterns, consider starting with simpler persistence models.

 By carefully considering your domain needs and operational constraints, you can decide if event sourcing is the right architectural pattern for your project.